oroinc/documentation/user_guide/channel_guide.rst

 Multichannel Customer Profile
 ------------------------------

-This way, channels provide for population of the system with customer entities.
-Details of multiple customer records are then assigned to the same Account instance.
-From the Account page and with the \:ref:`reports functionality <report-management-guide>`\ OroCRM provides a 360 degree profile of customer activities and interaction of a specific business, person or group of people.
+Channels provide for population of the system with customer records and their details.
+Details of multiple customer records are then assigned to the same account.
+Account page and \:ref:`provides a 360 degree profile of customer activities and interaction of a specific business, person or group of people.

 Multichannel Customer Profile Example
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This way, John&Sons have now got a separate channel for each of the customer sources.
-Sales and communication details are recorded for a specific instance of a customer entity assigned to each of the channels.
-All the customer entities are assigned to one account, from which the managers can see all of those activities regardless the specific ground used for them.
+John&Sons have now got a separate channel for each of the customer sources.
+Sales and communication details are saved for each customer in different channels.
+All the customer are assigned to one account, from which the managers can see all of those activities regardless the specific ground used for them.

 For example, there is a *Home2Go* construction company.

 John&Sons factory has already implemented several successful projects with them.
-Leads and then Opportunities that corresponded to the projects were assigned to the same B2B Customer instance named *Home2Go*, but were assigned to different Contact instances, subject to the manager running the project.
+Leads and Opportunities were created for each of these projects and assigned to a B2B Customer named *Home2Go*.
-One more project is being negotiated now and represented in the system as an Opportunity assigned to the *Home2Go* B2B Customer.
-The B2B Customer was assigned to the *Home2Go* Account.
+The B2B Customer is assigned to the *Home2Go* Account.

 For smaller purchases that do not require long negotiations and many-page agreements, Home2Go's managers have purchased materials from the John&Sons Magento store.
 A specific Web Customer was created for each of the managers' account (Magento users).
-However, all of these Web Customers were assigned to the *Home2Go* Account (the same as for the B2B Customer).
+However, all of these Web Customers were assigned to the *Home2Go* account (the same as for the B2B Customer).

 During a current project in Texas, construction engineers were missing some necessary equipment and addressed the retail outlet to purchase it.
 They have bought most of what they needed and ordered the rest.
 Customer Identities were created for each of the engineers and details on the goods purchased and ordered were saved.
-All these Customer Identities were assigned to the *Home2Go* Account, as well.
+All these Customer Identities were assigned to the *Home2Go* account, as well.

-Home2Go Account page keeps information on all of these activities.
+Home2Go account page keeps information on all of these activities.

 .. |IcDelete| image:: ./img/buttons/IcDelete.png